 This website lists second-hand pushchairs for sale by make and model, or by most recent listings.
 You'll need to register your details to log in and see the location of the seller.

-Particularly good for: looking for a particular brand or model of pushchair.
+Particularly good for: Looking for a particular brand or model of pushchair.

 A classifieds service with lots of baby stuff on offer.
-You'll need to register with them to fully search the site.
+You'll need to register with it to fully search the site.
 You can save details of a specific search to receive email alerts when items that match your criteria become available.

 Particularly good for: A good range of baby items on offer, free and easy to search the site.

 eBay has an enormous range of baby items on offer, many of which are second-hand.
-You can't inspect items carefully on this popular auction site and have to take the seller's word as to condition.
-Excellent for staying on your budget, if an auction goes past the price you want to pay, simply stop bidding and try for another item.
+You can't inspect items carefully on this popular auction site, and have to take the seller's word as to condition.
+Excellent for staying on your budget - if an auction goes past the price you want to pay, simply stop bidding and try for another item.